AndyS12/graphql-engine-heroku/README.md

 ### 5. Try out GraphQL

-Switch to the `GraphiQL` tab on top and execute the following GraphQL query:
+Switch to the `GraphQL` tab on top and execute the following GraphQL query:

 ```graphql
 query {